eltaline/wzd/README.md

 - Bolt archives support for selective reading of a certain number of bytes from a value
 - Easy sharding of data over thousands or millions of Bolt archives based on the directory structure
 - Mixed mode support, with ability to save large files separately from Bolt archives
-- Support for obtaining a list or number of keys in a directory, including non-unique ones
 - Semi-dynamic buffers for minimal memory consumption and optimal network performance tuning
 - Includes multi threaded <a href=https://github.com/eltaline/wza>wZA</a> archiver for migrating files without stopping the service